TestSubject8/ChoreTracker/README.md

 # Progress
 Prototype 0 is a Nokia 3310 LCD screen with two rotary encoders (with push buttons) (picture in images/).
 Very simple functionality only.

-Plans for Prototype 1: I'm rolling some wallpaper program into this, and making it an 'always on' picture frame - the notifications/events will be added as layers of text (likely using some utility like `convert`).
-I'm keeping the OS light by using the framebuffer directly.
+Plans for Prototype 1: I'm rolling some wallpaper program into this, and making it an 'always on' picture frame - the notifications/events will be added as layers of text
-Some setup for putting out HDMI ( and possibly audio ) has been completed on the Pi0 - nothing relavant to be added to this repo yet (Possible TODO: Create a system image or a setup script)
+Framebuffer programming done by someone else: https://github.com/grz0zrg/fbg This should work to add images and text from the local fs.

 [memes]: <>
 [prot0]: images/circ_board.jpg "Perf board prototype, dust city"